o3de/o3de.org/content/docs/user-guide/engine/memory/overrun-detection.md

 ## When to Enable Overrun Detection

 The most common indicator of overwritten memory is a crash that occurs with no obvious explanation.
-The crash frequently occurs in a low\-level system or structure, such as an `AZStd::` container, or within the memory allocator.
-The memory overrun is not an out\-of\-memory error.
+The crash frequently occurs in a low-level system or structure, such as an `AZStd::` container, or within the memory allocator.
+The memory overrun is not an out-of-memory error.

 ## Enabling Overrun Detection